Global shares waver on coronavirus fears

 Global stocks faltered on Wednesday, losing momentum after a five-day rally, as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.
 Oil prices fell on oversupply fears.

-LONDON/SYDNEY: Global stocks faltered on Wednesday, losing momentum after a five-day rally, as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.
-Oil prices fell on oversupply fears.
+LONDON/SYDNEY: Global stocks faltered on Wednesday as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.

-Frankfurt, Paris and London all opened lower in early trading as investors shifted to wait-and- see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar.
+Frankfurt, Paris and London all opened lower as investors shifted to wait-and-see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar.

 It was a rosier picture in Asia, where Chinese stocks extended their gains to seven sessions, with the blue-chip index up 1.6per cent to its highest close since June 2015.
 MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.5per cent, still lower than a four-and-a-half-month high reached the day before.